mpreethi90/macacaTestTemplate/README.md

 # macacaTestTemplate
-A basic model on how to setup the tests with macaca + mocha
+A basic model of initial tests setup with macaca + mocha that we can use like a plug & play